 You can find Endemol's Deal or No Deal slot machine in land-based casinos and in online casinos.
 Depending on where you live, there are different online casinos that will accept your wagers.
 Here are our recommendations of online casinos where you can play the Deal or No Deal slot machine and the countries they accept as players.

-IGT slot games can be played at the following online casinos:
+Play slots online at the following online casinos:

 - Social gaming casino where the slots are free to play.